github/codeql/docs/language/ql-language-reference/variables.rst

 ``-9`` for example, then the formula doesn't hold.
 The variable ``y`` doesn't affect whether the formula holds or not.

-For more information about how assignments to free variables are computed, see ":ref:`evaluation`."
+For more information about how assignments to free variables are computed, see ":ref:`evaluation of QL programs <evaluation-of-ql-programs>`."

 .. rubric:: Footnotes